 On Oct.
-9, 2014 I received an email stating my father had sold his uncle's rights to the same company & at the same time he transferred his rights.
+9, 2014 I received an email stating my father had sold his uncle’s rights to the same company and at the same time he transferred his rights.
 I asked how my father could sell something he did not know existed.
 The research company could not answer.
-If dad had known, they were his uncle's rights, he would have directed them to the family to whom he thought his uncle willed them.
-(In this process we learned my dad's cousin stole everything by not filing the legal will, this was discovered in mid 2013).
+If dad had known, they were his uncle’s rights, he would have directed them to the family to whom he thought his uncle willed them.
+(In this process we learned my dad’s cousin stole everything by not filing the legal will, this was discovered in mid 2013).
 On the filed transactions, signed by my father in front of a notary, there was no indication these mineral rights belonged to my great uncle nor that my father may inherit them.

 Any suggestions?
 Does anybody feel I should pursue?

-I manage minerals for inherited mineral owners and many of my clients have ND mineral rights.
+I manage minerals for inherited mineral owners and many of my clients have North Dakota mineral rights.
 With that in mind, I suggest you make personal contact with RW Kennedy through MRF.
 RW has been through the mill on this subject and, being very generous with his experiences, may be able to help you with the process.

 With my geologic, engineering and economic expertise and from the actions of the “buyer” in your post, I will guess that you may be involved in an active area with valuable mineral rights.
 Many of we advisors on MRF can give you an idea of the relative value of a specific area.
 I suggest you contact some contributors through personal messages for an opinion as to the potential value per net mineral acre without describing the location in open forum.